AKSW/docs.ontowiki.net/How-to-publish-my-product-information-as-Linked-Data.md

 We now need to find the classes and properties in the Good Relations vocabulary, that are equivalent to these attributes.
 Consulting the [Product or Service section](http://wiki.goodrelations-vocabulary.org/Documentation/Product_or_Service) in the [Good Relations documentation](<http://wiki.goodrelations-vocabulary.org/Documentation>) yields the class [`gr:ProductOrServiceModel`](http://www.heppnetz.de/ontologies/goodrelations/v1.html#ProductOrServiceModel), which is "*A product model, i.e. a datasheet, like "Nikon T90", "iPod Nano 16 GB", or similar.
 This is basically the abstract definition of product features for mass-produced commodities.*".

 Our product model now needs two classes, gr:ProductOrServiceModel being one, and one for the *category* or *type of product*, which is a *Neclace* being the other.
 First we look for a fitting class in Good Relations but fail to find any.
 The next place to go should be the [eClassOWL - The Web Ontology for Products and Services](http://www.heppnetz.de/projects/eclassowl/) but even there we don't find a fitting class.
-Fortunately, Wikipedia and thus it's Semantic Web counterpart DBpedia, has up-to-date entries for nearly everything and we can use `http://dbpedia.org/resource/Necklace`.
+Fortunately, Wikipedia and thus its Semantic Web counterpart DBpedia, has up-to-date entries for nearly everything and we can use `http://dbpedia.org/resource/Necklace`.

 [The documentation of `gr:ProductOrServiceModel`](http://www.heppnetz.de/ontologies/goodrelationsv1.html#ProductOrServiceModel) contains the following matching Properties (rdfs:domain):
 - `gr:name`